metachris/logzero/README.rst

 TODO
 ----

-* Tests:
+* Tests

   * Custom handlers and reconfiguration
-  * Weird: py.test with default logger - capturing err does not work if the logger is setup initially in logzero.
+  * Strange behaviour: py.test with default logger - capturing err does not work if the logger is setup initially in logzero.
 Only works when setup from the py script.

 Related Projects